Skolem Meets Bateman-Horn: The Density of S

-This section is devoted to a proof of the following result. \begin{theorem} The set $\mathcal S$ has lower density at least $0.29$ unconditionally and has density one subject to the Bateman-Horn conjecture. \end{theorem}
+This section is devoted to a proof of the following result. \begin{theorem} The set $\mathcal S$ has lower density at least $1/8$ unconditionally and has density $1$ subject to Martin's uniform formulation of the Bateman--Horn conjecture (Hypothesis UH). \end{theorem}

 Recall from Section~\ref{sec:2} that we exclude from $\mathcal S$ all $n\in\mathbb{N}$ that have two correlated representations.
 In Section~\ref{sec:count0} we show that the set of numbers thus excluded has density zero.
-In Section~\ref{sec:count} we show, assuming the Bateman-Horn conjecture, that
+In Section~\ref{sec:count} we show, assuming Hypothesis UH, that